-In distributed systems like microservices-based applications, there is an ever-present risk of partial failure.
-For instance, a single microservice/container can fail or might not be available to respond for a short time, or a single VM or server can crash.
+In distributed systems like microservices-based applications, there is the ever-present risk of partial failure, for instance, a single microservice/container failing ar not being available to respond for a short time or a single VM or server crashing.
 Since clients and services are separate processes, a service might not be able to respond in a timely way to a client's request.
 The service might be overloaded and responding extremely slowly to requests, or might simply not be accessible for a short time because of network issues.

 For example, consider the Order details page from the eShopOnContainers sample application.
-If the ordering microservice is unresponsive when the user tries to submit an order, a bad implementation of the client process (the MVC web application)-for example, if the client code were to use synchronous RPCs with no timeout-would block threads indefinitely waiting for a response.
-In addition to creating a bad user experience, every unresponsive wait consumes or blocks a thread, and threads are extremely valuable in highly scalable applications.
+If the ordering microservice is unresponsive when the user tries to submit an order, a bad implementation of the client process, the MVC web application (for example, if the client code uses synchronous RPCs with no timeout), it would block threads indefinitely waiting for a response.
+In addition to creating a bad user experience, every unresponsive wait consumes or blocks a thread, which are extremely valuable in highly scalable applications.
 If there are many blocked threads, eventually the application's runtime can run out of threads.
 In that case, the application can become globally unresponsive instead of just partially unresponsive, as show in Figure 10-1.